If you've completed an inventory count and are seeing a large variance that doesn't make sense, don't worry just yet!

-Since the variance hinges on consumption data, it is very important to make sure that:
+Since the variance hinges on consumption data, it's very important to make sure that:

 Potential Sales Issues

-Since the variance hinges on sales data, it is very important to make sure that:
+Since the variance compares your consumption to your sales data, it is very important to make sure that:

 If a POS Item is unmapped, all sales for that item will not be factored into variance calculations.
-Without this step, there is no way to associate a particular bottle to that sales item.
+Without this step, there is no way to associate an item from your inventory to that sales item.

 If the POS Item is mapped incorrectly, for example, you assign 2oz to a POS Item instead of 1oz, this will over-represent the amount showing in the sales.